KurotaniTakeo/KurotaniTakeo/README.md

 <h1 align="center">I am Kurotani Takeo🐺</h1>
 <h3 align="center">A Beginner-Programmer Little Grey Wolf</h3>

-- 🤯 I'm currently working on **nothing!?**
+- 🤯 I'm currently working on **HEXO blog**
-- 🤔 Try to learn how to develope a UWP application (in the summer vacation but don't know what to do)
+- 🤔 Try to learn how to develope a UWP application
 - 😋 Want to try all the things I want to do
 - 🐱‍💻 bark bark!